Supermarket scanner moment

-A supermarket scanner moment is a political gaffe in which a politician is portrayed as elite and out-of-touch with everyday affairs.
-It refers to a 1992 New York Times report that characterized sitting U.S. President George H. W. Bush as being amazed by commonplace supermarket barcode scanner technology at a grocers' convention.
+A supermarket scanner moment is a political gaffe in which a politician is portrayed as out-of-touch with everyday affairs.
+The term derives from a 1992 New York Times report that characterized sitting U.S. President George H. W. Bush as being amazed by commonplace supermarket barcode scanner technology at a grocers' convention.
 Political commentators widely spread the story, portraying Bush as unfamiliar with daily American life.
 Though other major media outlets soon refuted the report as a mischaracterization, the popular memory of Bush's reported amazement at a supermarket scanner remains one of the most enduring American political myths.